UK Compliance 2025: "Failure to Prevent Fraud" – New Requirements for German Companies

 German

-At the end of 2023, the United Kingdom passed the "Economic Crime and Corporate Transparency Act 2023" (ECCTA), a comprehensive reform package to combat economic crime and enhance corporate transparency.
-The aim of this legislation is a more effective fight against fraudulent acts and fraud-related offenses committed within or in a corporate context, strengthening compliance structures, and reforming the corporate registry (Companies House).
+At the end of 2023, the United Kingdom passed the "Economic Crime and Corporate Transparency Act 2023" (ECCTA), a comprehensive reform package aimed at combating economic crime and enhancing corporate transparency.
+The goal of this legislation is more effective action against fraudulent activities and fraud-like offenses committed from or within the corporate environment, strengthening compliance structures, and reforming the corporate register (Companies House).

-Particularly relevant for German companies: On 1 September 2025, a new corporate criminal offense will come into force in the UK – with significant need for action for German companies with subsidiaries, joint ventures, or business relationships in or with the UK.
+Particularly relevant for German companies: On 1 September 2025, a new corporate criminal offense will come into force in the UK – with significant action required for German companies with subsidiaries, joint ventures, or business relationships in or with the UK.

-As of 1 September 2025, a new corporate criminal offense will be introduced under ECCTA:
+From 1 September 2025, a new corporate offense comes into effect under the ECCTA:

-"Failure to Prevent Fraud" – neglect of fraud prevention by companies.
+"Failure to Prevent Fraud" – failure of companies to prevent fraud.

 A formal or physical presence in the UK (e.g., headquarters, subsidiary, or branch) is not required.

-It is sufficient if a person associated with the company (e.g., employee, representative, subcontractor, distributor) commits certain fraud or fraud-like offenses (e.g., breach of trust, embezzlement) to benefit this company or an affiliated company.The company is liable if it lacks adequate procedures or measures for fraud prevention.
+It is enough that a person associated with the company (e.g., employee, representative, subcontractor, distributor) commits certain fraud or fraud-like offenses (e.g., breach of trust, embezzlement) to benefit this company or an affiliated company.The company is liable if it does not have adequate procedures or measures in place for fraud prevention.

-Possible Penalty: Unlimited fines, confiscation of profits from affected transactions, significant reputational damage.
+Possible penalty: Unlimited fine, confiscation of profits from affected transactions, significant reputational damage.

-Only Defense: "Reasonable Procedures Defense" – The company must be able to demonstrate that it has adequate prevention measures.
+Only defense: "Reasonable Procedures Defense" – The company must be able to demonstrate that it has adequate prevention measures in place.

 Scope independent of the company's location

-The criminal offense applies to companies that exceed at least two of the following three thresholds:
+The offense applies to companies that exceed at least two of the following three thresholds:

 Annual turnover of more than GBP 36 million,